jussivirkkala/Blazor/README.md

 Blazor https://blazor.net  WebAssembly (WASM) app to read EDF https://www.edfplus.info/ header information.
 Progressive web app (PWA) for offline use in any mobile, PC, Mac browser.
 File is analyzed locally.
 It is hosted on https://www.virkkala.net/blazor/edf and source code in https://github.com/jussivirkkala/BlazorEDF.

+Install as PWA by clicking end of browser address bar.

 ![EDF-1](EDF-0.png)

+# Code

 There are minimal changes to default Blozor template in Visual Studio 2019.